muratk5n/thirdwave/en/README.md

 ---

-One cld say around topics which are termed as weak AI (speech recog, computer vision -basic pattern recognition-) some milesones were reached, sure.
+Cld say around topics which under weak AI (speech recog, computer vision -basic pattern recognition-) category some milesones were reached, sure.

+---

+In the last TV debate DE parties were already discussing how to form coalition.
+No posturing, kinda good

 ---